What is chemotherapy?

 Chemotherapy after surgery

-You usually have chemotherapy when you have recovered from your operation.
-You usually start it about 4 weeks after surgery.
-But it may start up to 12 weeks after.
+Chemotherapy starts when you have recovered from surgery.
+This is usually about 4 weeks after surgery.
+But it can be up to 12 weeks after.

 Chemotherapy before surgery

-If you have chemotherapy before surgery, you usually have it every 3 weeks for 3 treatment cycles.
+If you are having chemotherapy before surgery, you usually have it every 3 weeks.
+This is called a treatment cycle.
+You will have 3 treatment cycles.

 Chemotherapy drugs used for cancer of the ovary, fallopian tube or peritoneum

-You usually have chemotherapy drugs called carboplatin and paclitaxel (Taxol®).
+You usually have a combination of the chemotherapy drugs carboplatin and paclitaxel.

-Sometimes you have chemotherapy and a targeted therapy drug called bevacizumab (Avastin®).
+You may have chemotherapy with a targeted therapy drug called bevacizumab.

-You usually have chemotherapy in the chemotherapy day unit.
-This means you can go home after your treatment.
-The drugs are usually given into a vein (intravenously).
+You usually have chemotherapy as an outpatient in a hospital chemotherapy day unit.
+You usually have the drugs into a vein (intravenously).

 How often you have chemotherapy

 You have chemotherapy as 1 or more sessions of treatment.
 Each session takes a few hours.
-After the session, you have a rest period of a few weeks.
-The chemotherapy session and rest period are called a cycle of treatment.
+After the session, you will have a rest period of a few weeks.
+Together, a chemotherapy session and rest period is called a cycle.

 The length of a cycle depends on the chemotherapy drugs you have.
-But most cycles are 1 to 3 weeks.
-If you are having a single drug on its own, you may have it every 4 weeks.
-Your specialist doctor or nurse will explain what to expect.
-Most courses of chemotherapy have 6 cycles.
+But most cycles are 1 to 4 weeks long.
+Your cancer doctor, specialist nurse or chemotherapy nurse will explain what to expect.
+Most courses of chemotherapy are 6 cycles.

 Side effects of chemotherapy